alannguyencs/ROS_learning/ROS_BASIC/notes/2_ros_basic.md

  ROS is an extremely powerful tool.
 If you dive into our courses you'll learn much more about ROS and you'll find yourself able to do almost anything with your robots!

-## Questions:
-1. Gosh!
-You just created a package but ROS does not recognize it, what command can you use to tell ROS to refresh its database?